-550 Religion's all.
-Descending from the skies To wretched man, the goddess, in her left, Holds out this world, and, in her right, the next; Religion! the sole voucher man is man; Supporter sole of man above himself: Even in this night of frailty, change, and death, She gives the soul a soul that acts a god.
-Religion!
-Providence! an After-state!
-Here is firm footing; here is solid rock!
-This can support us; all is sea besides; Sinks under us; bestorms, and then devours.
-560 His hand the good man fastens on the skies, And bids earth roll, nor feels her idle whirl.
+Religion's all.
+Descending from the skies550To wretched man, the goddess, in her left,Holds out this world, and, in her right, the next;Religion! the sole voucher man is man;Supporter sole of man above himself;Even in this night of frailty, change, and death,She gives the soul a soul that acts a god.Religion!
+Providence! an After-state!Here is firm footing; here is solid rock!This can support us; all is sea besides;560His hand the good man fastens on the skies,560